 When ordering a leased line from the telephone company, you need to decide what type of line to order.
-In some cases, within the LATA, it is cheaper to order a two-wire leased line than to order a four-wire leased line.
-Inter-LATA, normally two-wire and four-wire leased lines, are priced the same.
-(Four-wire leased lines are more common.)
 In most cases, you will not need to order any special line conditioning such as D4, D5, or D6.
+Before choosing your line, consider these issues: